Check out our current course offerings

 What Is History? delves into the ideas, practices, and joys of history common to the study of all places, time periods, and themes.
 Emphasis will be on developing the skills historians use in research and writing, including locating and interpreting sources, using scholarly resources, and arguing persuasively.
 We will engage with stories that offer a fascinating way to think about past worlds, as well as our own.
 Along with short written and in-class assignments, students will develop a semester-long research project on a topic of their own choosing.

-Influenza and leprosy, syphilis and AIDS, breast cancer and diabetes--whether rare or pervasive, considered distant or 'close to home,' disease has frightened and shocked, shaping identities, as well as social and personal interactions.
-In this course, we will examine how responses to epidemics and disease can provide insights into the nature of effected societies, and we will begin to explore how ideas about illness, contagion, risk, danger, and death are shaped.
-The course will provide students with a better understanding of how cultural assumptions – in the past and today – can shape the experiences and outcomes of disease as much as knowledge produced in the laboratory.
+Influenza and leprosy, syphilis and AIDS, breast cancer and diabetes—whether rare or pervasive, considered distant or 'close to home,' disease has frightened and shocked, shaping identities, as well as social and personal interactions.
+In this course, we will examine how responses to epidemics and disease, which can provide insights into the nature of affected societies, and we will begin to explore how ideas about illness, contagion, risk, danger, and death are shaped.
+The course will provide students with a better understanding of how cultural assumptions—in the past and today—can shape the experiences and outcomes of disease as much as knowledge produced in the laboratory.

 African marketplaces, streets, taxis and homes abound with the images and sounds of popular culture--music, film, video, sports and fashion.
 Can fun be subversive?
 What is the relationship between popular culture and politics?
 How does popular culture change how we think about colonialism and independence?
 And, what kind of historical source is popular culture?

-Brother fighting Brother!
-Neighbor killing Neighbor!
-A nation torn apart and reunited.
 The Civil War was the deadliest war in U.S. history.
-It also transformed the nation.
-In the crucible of war, Americans debated essential questions about the nature of the U.S. and what it meant to be an American.
-Their answers continue to shape our society.
-Join us as we learn about the men and women--North and South, white and black, rich and poor, soldiers and civilians--who navigated the violence and tumult of the war and the world it created.
+Americans fought over what race, region, and freedom would mean and debated essential about the nature of the United States and what it meant to be an American.
+The echoes of this war continue to shape our nation and many of the wounds remain unhealed.
+Join us as we learn about the men and women – North and South, white and black, rich and poor, soldiers and civilians – who navigated the violence and tumult of the war and the world it created.

 What happened after the "Fall of Rome"?
 Barbarians!
 Monks!
 Islam!
 Charlemagne!
 Vikings!
 In this class, we will see how Roman, Germanic, Christian, and Islamic traditions interacted between AD 500-1000, producing political and cultural identities that have lasted down to today.